 Key Topic 4: Implementation and Optimisation

+The design strategy has to be “optimised”, taking into account the potential benefits of increased adaptability and flexibility versus management of uncertainties in the future, including assessment of the cost impacts of such adaptability and flexibility.
 This research area deals with the integration of new developments during the lifetime of a geological repository (construction and the operation time up to closure).
 A licence would be issued for constructing and operating a geological repository on the basis of the available information at the time of the application.
-However, during the operational lifetime of a geological repository from its construction to its closure, new technologies, new scientific findings or improvements are likely to occur.
-Optimisation and adaptation is on-going throughout the lifetime of the repository from the reference layout, design, adaptation to the site during construction and also during operation.
+However, during the operational lifetime of a geological repository from its construction to its closure, new technologies, new scientific findings or improvements, and changes in the radioactive waste inventory, are likely to occur and can also be considered for the future closure, as well as for any reversibility and retrievability rationale [i].

 Adaptation and flexibility will be ongoing throughout the lifetime of the repository from the reference layout, through design (including adaptation to the site), and during construction and operation.
 This supports the gradual development of a repository that may include a pilot phase or a pilot demonstrator in many design strategies.

 The research area aims to ensure that a higher level of safety, or at least the same level as that demonstrated for the initial licence (taking into account the entire waste lifecycle), is achieved through adaptation and flexibility, independent of the new developments or new inputs (such as change of radioactive waste inventory) related to the repository over time.